moorepants/dissertation/systemidentification.rst

 compared to the measured geometric trail of :math:`c=0.0599` meters.
 This may imply that that including the effects of pneumatic trail would not be enough to improve the predictive capabilities of the Whipple model.

+.. todo:: Talk about the huge trail and that the assumptions are probably incorrect.
+Maybe add potential solution.

+.. todo:: Tables 3 4 and 5 need more discussions.
+Talk about the off diagonal term in the mass matrix.
+Talk about terms one by one.
+Check the sign of all of them and the change in the magnitudes.
+Add some sentences and try to explain the spread.
+Talk about the noise causing variation and other stuff.
+   What really needed is sensitivity tests on the 25 parameters on these coefficients.

 .. _tabIdMCKOne: